Otto Porter Jr.: Personal life

 Porter comes from a family with many accomplishments in basketball.
+His father, Otto Porter Sr., was part of Scott County Central High School's first title in 1976 and holds the high school record with 1,733 rebounds.
 His mother, Elnora Porter (née Timmons), helped the same school win the 1984 state championship.
 His uncles Marcus Timmons and Donnie McClinton won a combined six state championships.
 Additionally, his uncles Melvin Porter and Jerry Porter, and his younger brother Jeffery Porter, have also won state titles.
 First cousin Calvin Porter Jr. was one of three Porters to start for the high school's championship team in 2011.
 His cousin Mark Mosely was the starting point guard for the Braves in 1990 and 1991 when they won state championships.
 His cousins Corey and Reece Porter helped Sikeston High School win its first state title in its first undefeated season.
 His cousin Michael Porter, the son of Drury University basketball player Melvin Porter, was a former four-time all-state basketball player for Sikeston High School who later played for Southeast Missouri State University.
 His cousins Dominique Porter and Jaylen Porter played basketball for the Culver-Stockton Wildcats.
 His cousin and former teammate Bobby Hatchett played for Midland College, which played for the National Junior College Athletic Association national championship.
 The Porter family had a member on the Braves' first 11 state championship teams.
-His distant cousin, Emily Porter, plays for the Ernestown Eagles.